-HTC Mini+ and Fetch smartphone accessories detailedAlex Wagner - Deputy Managing Editor, News Desk
+HTC Mini+ and Fetch smartphone accessories detailedAlex Wagner - Editorial Director of News and Content

 Remember the HTC Mini?
 The small handset was introduced as an accessory to the 5-inch HTC Butterfly earlier this year that gave users access to much of their main phone's basic functionality without needing to whip the larger device out.
 Now HTC has prepared a follow-up to the Mini, appropriately dubbed the Mini+.